vboyev-MSFT/defender-docs/exposure-management/ServiceNow-data-connector.md

 ### Configure ServiceNow allowed IPs to enable Exposure Management connectors to access ServiceNow

-Read how to add the set of IPs to add to your allowlist here:[Allowlist IP addresses](configure-data-connectors.md#allowlist-ip-addresses)
+Read how to add the set of IPs to add to your allowlist here: [Allowlist IP addresses](configure-data-connectors.md#allowlist-ip-addresses)

 ## Next steps